tmarois/Filebase/README.md

 // gets a single item by ID (loads up in the instance)
 $db->get()

-// saves the current item
+// saves the current item in instance
 $db->save()

-// delets the current item
+// deletes the current item in instance
 $db->delete()

 // copies current document, and returns a new instance